fktn-k/fkYAML/docs/mkdocs/docs/api/basic_node/integer_type.md

 using integer_type = IntegerType;
 ```

-The type used to store boolean node values.
+The type used to store integer values.

-To store integer objects in [`basic_node`](index.md) class, the type is defined by the template parameter `IntegerType` which chooses the type to use for integer objects.
+The actual type is defined by the template parameter `IntegerType`.
-If not explicitly specified, the default type `std::int64_t` will be chosen.
+If not explicitly specified, the default type `std::int64_t` is defined.
-With the decided type, integer objects are stored directly inside a [`basic_node`](index.md).
+With the decided type, integer values are stored directly inside a [`basic_node`](index.md).

+## **Examples**

-???+ Example
+???
+Example

     ```cpp
     --8<-- "examples/ex_basic_node_integer_type.cpp:9"